 Peter Swire is the Nancy J. and Lawrence P. Huang Professor of Law and Ethics, at the Georgia Institute of Technology.
 He is a member of the faculty of the Scheller College of Business, with appointments by courtesy with the College of Computing and School of Public Policy.
 He is senior counsel with the law firm of Alston & Bird LLP.

 Swire has been a leading privacy and cyber-law scholar, government leader, and practitioner since the rise of the Internet in the 1990’s.
 In 2015 the International Association of Privacy Professionals, among its over 20,000 members, awarded him its Privacy Leadership Award.
 In 2013, he served as one of five members of President Obama’s Review Group on Intelligence and Communications Technology.
 Prior to that, he was co-chair of the global Do Not Track process for the World Wide Web Consortium.
-He is a Senior Fellow with the Future of Privacy Forum.
+He is a Senior Fellow with the Future of Privacy Forum, and a Member with the National Academy of Sciences & Engineering Forum on Cyber Resilience.

 Swire is author of five books and numerous scholarly papers.
 He has testified often before the Congress, and been quoted regularly in the press.